 Keller Williams launched a new consumer website in late 2019 to compete more aggressively for digital traffic against direct competitors like Compass, Remax, and Redfin as well as indirect competitors like Zillow and Trulia.

-Product Managers conducted a high level competitive analysis after launch to gauge how KW's new experience was faring against other platforms.
+Some Product Managers at KW conducted a high-level competitive analysis after launch to gauge how KW's new experience was faring against other platforms.